-Now available online gsmidtn.org/troop-resources, this is the place where forms and information live.
-This resource center will help you plan meetings, be safe, and get started or keep your troop running.
+Troop Leader Resources is your go-to place for forms and information related to your role as a Girl Scout Troop Leader.
+This resource center will help you plan meetings, be safe, and get started or keep your troop running and can be found at gsmidtn.org/troop-resources.